Developer Documentation

 1. Open browser DevTools (F12) and check the Console for errors

-2. Inspect the iframe to ensure it loaded correctly
+2. Inspect the button element to ensure it has the correct data-* attributes

-3. Verify global variables are set: type listonic_content in the console
+3. Verify the public API is available: type window.ListonicButton in the console

 4. Check Network tab to ensure the script loaded (200 status)